Air Products and Chemicals (NYSE:APD) Issues FY 2021 Earnings Guidance

-Air Products and Chemicals (NYSE:APD) updated its FY 2021 earnings guidance on Monday.
-The company provided EPS guidance of $8.950-$9.050 for the period, compared to the Thomson Reuters consensus EPS estimate of $9.070.
+Air Products and Chemicals (NYSE:APD) issued an update on its FY 2021 earnings guidance on Monday morning.
+The company provided earnings per share guidance of $8.950-$9.050 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $9.070.
 The company issued revenue guidance of -.Air Products and Chemicals also updated its Q4 2021 guidance to $2.440-$2.540 EPS.

-Several analysts recently weighed in on the stock.
-Wolfe Research assumed coverage on shares of Air Products and Chemicals in a research note on Wednesday, June 9th.
-They issued an outperform rating on the stock.
-Susquehanna upgraded shares of Air Products and Chemicals from a neutral rating to a positive rating and boosted their target price for the company from $240.00 to $350.00 in a report on Friday, June 11th.
-Morgan Stanley boosted their target price on shares of Air Products and Chemicals from $300.00 to $335.00 and gave the company an overweight rating in a report on Wednesday, May 12th.
-Wells Fargo & Company boosted their target price on shares of Air Products and Chemicals from $320.00 to $335.00 and gave the company an overweight rating in a report on Tuesday, May 11th.
-Finally, Societe Generale boosted their target price on shares of Air Products and Chemicals from $295.00 to $334.00 and gave the company a buy rating in a report on Tuesday, June 22nd.
-One analyst has rated the stock with a sell rating, five have given a hold rating and thirteen have issued a buy rating to the stock.
-According to data from MarketBeat.com, the stock has a consensus rating of Buy and an average target price of $313.24.
+A number of equities research analysts have issued reports on APD shares.
+Susquehanna upgraded shares of Air Products and Chemicals from a neutral rating to a positive rating and upped their price target for the company from $240.00 to $350.00 in a report on Friday, June 11th.
+Morgan Stanley lifted their price target on Air Products and Chemicals from $300.00 to $335.00 and gave the stock an overweight rating in a research report on Wednesday, May 12th.
+BMO Capital Markets cut their price target on Air Products and Chemicals from $332.00 to $312.00 and set an outperform rating for the company in a report on Wednesday, August 11th.
+They noted that the move was a valuation call.
+Susquehanna Bancshares upgraded shares of Air Products and Chemicals to a positive rating and raised their price objective for the stock from $240.00 to $350.00 in a research note on Friday, June 11th.
+Finally, Barclays reiterated an equal weight rating and set a $310.00 target price (up from $295.00) on shares of Air Products and Chemicals in a research note on Thursday, May 13th.
+One equities research analyst has rated the stock with a sell rating, five have assigned a hold rating and thirteen have assigned a buy rating to the stock.
+According to MarketBeat, the company has a consensus rating of Buy and a consensus target price of $313.24.

-The firm also recently announced a quarterly dividend, which will be paid on Monday, November 8th.
-Investors of record on Friday, October 1st will be issued a dividend of $1.50 per share.
-This represents a $6.00 annualized dividend and a dividend yield of 2.23%.
-The ex-dividend date of this dividend is Thursday, September 30th.
-Air Products and Chemicals’s dividend payout ratio is currently 71.60%.
+The company also recently announced a quarterly dividend, which will be paid on Monday, November 8th.
+Stockholders of record on Friday, October 1st will be paid a $1.50 dividend.
+The ex-dividend date is Thursday, September 30th.
+This represents a $6.00 annualized dividend and a dividend yield of 2.25%.
+Air Products and Chemicals’s dividend payout ratio is presently 71.60%.

-An institutional investor recently raised its position in Air Products and Chemicals stock.
-Morgan Stanley boosted its holdings in shares of Air Products and Chemicals, Inc. (NYSE:APD) by 12.9% in the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 1,941,605 shares of the basic materials company’s stock after acquiring an additional 222,002 shares during the period.
-Morgan Stanley owned 0.88% of Air Products and Chemicals worth $558,561,000 at the end of the most recent reporting period.
+A hedge fund recently raised its stake in Air Products and Chemicals stock.
+Morgan Stanley boosted its position in shares of Air Products and Chemicals, Inc. (NYSE:APD) by 12.9% during the 2nd quarter, according to the company in its most recent filing with the SEC.
+The institutional investor owned 1,941,605 shares of the basic materials company’s stock after buying an additional 222,002 shares during the quarter.
+Morgan Stanley owned approximately 0.88% of Air Products and Chemicals worth $558,561,000 as of its most recent SEC filing.
 Institutional investors own 80.23% of the company’s stock.

 Air Products & Chemicals, Inc engages in the manufacture and distribution of atmospheric gases.
 It operates through the following segments: Industrial Gases-Americas, Industrial Gases-EMEA (Europe, Middle East, and Africa), Industrial Gases-Asia, Industrial Gases-Global and Corporate and Other.
 The Industrial Gases-America, EMEA and Asia segment markets and produces atmospheric gases such as oxygen, nitrogen, argon, and rare gases, process gases such as hydrogen, helium, carbon dioxide, carbon monoxide, syngas and specialty gases and equipment for the production and processing of gases such as air separation units and non-cryogenic generators.